kholia/OSX-KVM/notes.md

 Thanks to Zhang Tong and Kfir Ozer for finding this.

-GPU passthrough is out of scope for this project.
-No support for it is provided whatsoever.
+See `UEFI/README.md` for GPU passthrough notes.

 ### Virtual Sound Device